What Lies Beneath

 You don’t need a degree in statistics to grasp what’s obvious to any New Yorker out for a stroll: The DOT’s bike lanes are usually devoid of bikes except for food-delivery personnel.
 The lanes are the superhighway for General Tso’s chicken, but lonesome highways for everyone else.

-In Cuozzo’s world, rather than being part of one Jacobin sidewalk ballet, the “New Yorker out for a stoll” and the food-delivery person exist in separate universes.
+In Cuozzo’s world, rather than being part of what Jane Jacobs called the “sidewalk ballet,” the “New Yorker out for a stoll” and the food-delivery person exist in separate universes.
 Even his sentence construction suggests that there’s a difference between “food-delivery personnel” and “everyone else.”
 It’s as if the people who live and work here providing food to the people who live and work here aren’t people.

 While this analysis may sound like some sort of post-modern, p.c., liberal arts college Master’s thesis claptrap, there’s always been enough “there” there if you start to dig into Cuozzo’s Sadik-Khan-obsessed mind and poke around for his Rosebud.
 I wonder what would happen if he were allowed to fully express his feelings about how New York has changed during the last decade.
 My suspicion is that he’d have issues with more than just bike lanes.